fltk/fltk/README.CMake.txt

      > mkdir Xcode
      > cd Xcode

-5) Let CMake create the require IDE files
+5) Let CMake create the required IDE files
      > cmake -G Xcode ../..
    This step should end in the message:
      -- Build files have been written to: .../dev/fltk-1.4.x/build/Xcode